+In Bonar v.
 Bonar, 614 S.W.2d 472 (Tex.
 Civ.
-App.--El Paso, writ ref'd n.r.e.), the ex-wife brought a partition case, arguing that her ex-husband's federal comp. award was community property, even though her ex-husband's injury occurred after divorce, because the right to receive the award constituted an earned property right which accrued by reason of the husband's employment during marriage, and because the ex-husband had elected to receive the comp. benefits in lieu of disability retirement, a portion of which had been awarded to the ex-wife in their divorce.
+App.-El Paso 1981, writ ref'd n.r.e.), the Wife brought a partition case, arguing that her Husband's federal comp. award was community property, even though her Husband's injury occurred after divorce, because the right to receive the award constituted an earned property right which accrued by reason of Husband's employment during marriage, and also because the Husband had elected to receive the comp. benefits in lieu of disability retirement, a portion of which had been awarded to the Wife in their divorce.
 The El Paso Court of Civil Appeals indicated that benefits under the Federal workers' comp. statute were divisible in a Texas divorce only to the extent the award represented lost earning capacity during marriage.

 In contrast, in Anthony v.
 Anthony, 624 S.W.2d 388 (Tex.
-App.--Austin 1981, writ dism'd), the appellate court held that federal workers' compensation benefits were not analogous to Texas workers' compensation benefits, in that the federal benefits were funded out of the wages of the worker, and served as a substitute for Civil Service Disability Retirement benefits, whereas Texas workers' comp. benefits are unrelated to retirement rights, and do not replace them, and are not paid out of a fund created with the wages of the worker.
+App.-Austin 1981, writ dism'd), the appellate court held that federal workers' comp. benefits were not analogous to Texas workers' comp. benefits, in that the federal benefits were funded out of the wages of the worker, and served as a substitute for Civil Service Disability Retirement benefits, whereas Texas workers' comp. benefits are unrelated to retirement rights, and do not replace them, and are not paid out of a fund created with the wages of the worker.
 In Anthony, the appellate court held that federal worker's comp. benefits were divisible in the same manner as retirement benefits or disability retirement benefits.